-As of right now, there is no way to call TikTok because they do not provide a phone number where you may report a concern.
+As of right now, there is no way to call TikTok because they do not provide a phone number where you can report a concern.

 Once you’ve done that, choose a related issue, press on “No,” explain your concern, and then tap on “Report.”
-After you’ve reported an issue on TikTok, you may check the status of your report on the “Your support tickets” page, which can get located here.
+After you’ve reported an issue on TikTok, you can check the status of your report on the “Your support tickets” page, which can be located here.

 Go to the “Feedback and help” page and select the “Edit” icon from the drop-down menu to get to it.